charlieschwabacher/gestalt/README.md

 expected to define the Session type as the entry point to your schema.
 Session is not a Node, so it won't be stored in the database and you will need to define custom resolution for its fields.
 A session object is made accessible in the query context.
-It is both readable and writable, and any changes are persisted between requests.
+This object is both readable and writable - if it is modified, any changes are persisted between requests.

 ```GraphQL
 type Session {